-- Graduated in 2016 from the University of Michigan, where she was a 2016 All-American and received four All-Big Ten honors. - Graduated No. 3 all-time in singles wins at Michigan, with 117. - · Earned four NCAA Singles Championship berths. - Won two USTA Pro Circuit/ITF Pro Circuit doubles titles in 2016.
+- Graduated in 2016 from the University of Michigan, where she was a 2016 All-American and received four All-Big Ten honors. - Graduated No. 3 all-time in singles wins at Michigan, with 117. - Earned four NCAA Singles Championship berths. - Won two USTA Pro Circuit/ITF Pro Circuit doubles titles in 2016.

-Sanaz Marand, 28, Katy, Texas
+Sanaz Marand, 28, Katy, Texas (2015 doubles champion)

 - Played for the University of North Carolina, where she received All-America honors and, in 2010, helped lead the Tar Heels to their first NCAA team semifinals. - In 2013, won her first USTA Pro Circuit singles title at the \$25,000 event in El Paso, Texas.
-Has also won 16 USTA Pro Circuit and ITF Pro Circuit doubles titles, including three titles this year.
+Has also won 14 USTA Pro Circuit and ITF Pro Circuit doubles titles, including one title this year at the new USTA National Campus in Orlando.